Skip to main content

 • How to recognize and appropriately respond to and prevent behaviors that violate the prohibited conduct policy; and

-• How to respond to disclosures of sexual abuse, child abuse, or reports of behaviors violating the prohibited conduct policy in a supportive and appropriate manner that meets the mandated reporting requirements pursuant to Colorado statutes.
+• How to respond to disclosures of sexual abuse, disclosures of child abuse, or reports of behaviors violating the prohibited conduct policy in a supportive and appropriate manner that meets the mandated reporting requirements pursuant to Colorado statutes.

 Each youth sports organization shall develop a prohibited conduct policy that its coaches must comply with and that must include:

-• A list of prohibited conduct by parents, spectators, coaches, and athletes and a mandatory reporting policy for adults who have knowledge of an act of prohibited conduct;
+• A list of prohibited conduct by parents, spectators, coaches, and athletes and a mandatory reporting policy for adults who have knowledge of an act of prohibited conduct; and

-• A code of conduct for parents, spectators, coaches, and athletes to follow;
+• A code of conduct for parents, spectators, coaches, and athletes to follow.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)

 Status